macbuse/macbuse.github.io/JM/txt.md

 !![M](I'll see what the students at the acole normal think.

-I had a few of them in a reading group last term and they worked very hard to make presentations.)
+I had a few of them in a reading group last term and they worked very hard to make presentations.
+Maybe they can give me some feedback.)

 # it's a shame